 - Creating an XML sitemap

 The last two examples help translate to the search engine what is on your site and how it should be crawled.
 Sometimes, poor internal linking hinders the search engine from indexing the URLs or pages you need to be crawled on your site, so a sitemap points its spiders or bots to the hidden treasure.
-While your site contains HTML code that the search engine’s bots can read and display, schema markup adds another layer of direction that tells a search engine what type of content is on the page.
+If built correctly, your site already contains HTML code that the search engine’s bots can read, display, and rank over time; however, optimizing product pages can help users find your e-commerce site much quicker.

 What Makes a Good SEO Strategy?